usman4373/scRNA-seq-navigator/README.md

 ```

 - Alternatively, if the above does not work, open `install_packages.R` file in RStudio
-- Click the "Source" button in the top-right of the script editor
+- Click the "Source" button in the top-right of the script editor OR in R console run:
-- In R console:

 ```
 # Navigate to the script directory first, then: